 Domestic Violence or Stalking

 If the tenant is a victim of domestic violence or stalking, they may have a justified reason to break the lease under California law.
-The tenant may be required to provide documentation of the abuse, such as a restraining order or police report.
+The tenant that is a victim of domestic violence may be required to provide their landlord with documentation of the abuse, such as a police report or permanent or temporary restraining order.
+Then, the domestic violence victim will be legally allowed to vacate.

 Conclusion

 Breaking a lease in California can be complicated, but knowing your rights as a landlord is important.
-If your tenant has a justified reason to break your lease, it is important to document the issue and communicate with your tenant in writing.
+If your tenant has a justified reason to break the lease early, it is important to document the issue and communicate with your tenant in writing.

-At Action Properties, we understand that breaking a lease can be difficult.
+At Action Properties, we understand that navigating California law as a property owner can be difficult.
 As a leading property management company in the Mountain View area, we have worked with landlords and investors for over four decades.
-If you have any questions about breaking a lease or need assistance with property management, please don't hesitate to contact us today!
+If you have any questions about leases or need assistance with property management, please don't hesitate to contact us today!
 We're here to help.

 This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.